sarsanaee/sarsanaee.github.io/_posts/2021-2-25-google-papers.md

-This Figure 1 is just my imagination about google software/hardware date plane at the end-hosts.
+Figure 1 is just my imagination about the evolution of google software/hardware date plane at the end-hosts.

 Snap [SOSP'19] is basically the vswitch that forwards the packet to/from the applications and NIC.
 Every single component should eventually integrate into